School of Chinese Studies

 The homestay component is the centerpiece of our intensive language program.
 Living with a host family for the duration of the program offers our students the opportunity to be immersed in the daily life of local Chinese families.
 During their homestay, students learn and practice Chinese while getting to see and experience everything from authentic Chinese cuisine to family celebrations.

 Our students will wake up for breakfast with their host family and will be expected home for dinner each night.
 Popular after-dinner activities will include - aside from homework - going for walks to explore the neighborhood, playing a game of ping-pong with their host-sibling, or Chinese chess with a host-grandparent.
 Many families will take our student along to their host-sibling’s soccer practice, out to dinner, or perhaps to meet some extended family.

 Choosing our host families and placing our students appropriately is a task we take very seriously.
-All host families include a corresponding Chinese host brother or sister of approximately the same age as the student and most host families will provide the student with his/her own room.
+All host families include a corresponding Chinese host brother or sister carefully selected by our partner host school.
+Most host families will provide the student with his/her own room.
 Children around the world easily bond with their peers, and having this relationship with a young Chinese student provides a terrific amount of depth to the experience.

 The cost of the program includes:

 • All lodging, transportation, and meals within China

 • Room and board with host families